-- Spritz your wet tools with isopropyl alcohol and wipe dry with paper towel.
+- Spritz wet tools with isopropyl alcohol and wipe dry with paper towel.
 Repeat this step as often as necessary to remove all traces of resin.
-When there is no more resin residue left, wash your tools in hot soapy water and allow to dry thoroughly before using them again.
+When there is no more resin residue left, wash tools in hot soapy water and allow to dry thoroughly before using them again.

-- Lay the wet tools on a plastic surface overnight and allow the resin to cure.
+- Lay wet tools on a plastic surface overnight and allow the resin to cure.
 The next day, the resin will peel right off.

-Either way you clean them, you can use plastic tools over and over again making them a smart choice when working with resin.
+Either way, you can use plastic tools over and over again making them a smart choice when working with resin.

 The importance of clean & dry resin tools:

 Having the right tools for the job is essential, but equally important is that your resin tools must be both clean and dry:

-dirty tools will contaminate your resin with dust, bits of cured resin from previous projects and, if solvents or oily substances are introduced into the mixture, can even prevent the resin from curing properly.
+dirty tools will contaminate resin with dust, bits of cured resin from previous projects and, if solvents or oily substances are introduced into the mixture, can even prevent the resin from curing properly.

-- water can cause a cloudy cure in your resin so ensure that all tools, measuring containers, your work surface and the object you are resining are thoroughly dry.
+- water can cause a cloudy cure in resin so ensure that all tools, measuring containers, your work surface and the object you're resining are thoroughly dry.

 Need To Haves: Resin Art Tool & Supply Essentials

 When you're starting out with epoxy resin, you may want to get the feel of it with something simple, like applying a coat of resin to a piece of artwork.
 There are a handful of basic (but necessary) tools when working with epoxy resin.
-Let's take a closer look at each of the supplies you need to use when applying epoxy resin as a surface coating:
+Let's take a closer look at the supplies you need to use when applying epoxy resin as a surface coating:

 1. ArtResin Epoxy Resin

 ArtResin is available in multiple sizes from 8 oz to 10 gallons, depending on the size of your project.
 Not sure how much you need?
 Simply enter your dimensions into ArtResin's Resin Calculator and it will tell you exactly how much resin you need and which kit to buy.